EDUCBA Logo

 #6 Vaishno Devi Mandir

 The Vaishno Devi temple is well-known and revered by Hindus worldwide, and it is the country’s second most visited temple.
-The temple not only boasts its religious sanctity, but the trek from Katra to the temple is breathtakingly beautiful.
+The temple boasts its religious sanctity and the trek from Katra to the temple is breathtakingly beautiful.
 Millions of pilgrims flock to Maa Vaishno Devi to admire the snow-capped hills surrounding the temple.
-People consider themselves extremely fortunate if they have the opportunity to meet Maa Vaishno Devi.
+People consider themselves extremely fortunate if they can meet Maa Vaishno Devi.
 Shakti Peethas are the shrines built over these divine relics.
 The Vaishno Devi Mandir is one of the country’s 51 Shakti Peethas and one of India’s most important temples.
 The trek to the Vaishno Devi temple is challenging, requiring a long uphill walk.
 Despite the difficulties on the way to the temple, the number of devotees who visit it each year remains constant.

 • Location: Jammu and Kashmir